coralproject/ask-docs/quickstart/index.md

 ## Architecture

 The Coral ecosystem consists of several appliations that work together to form our products.
-The following diagram lays out the full install.  *It is not required to full understand each application's role to get started*, but this reference should help orient you going forward.
+The following diagram lays out the full install.

+'''Note: *It is not required to full understand each application's role to get started*.
+This reference should help orient you going forward. '''

 ![Architecture](/images/trust-architecture.png)